dylan-lang/opendylan/documentation/getting-started/source/projects/index.rst

    application’s DUIM frame and a set of default menus.

 The *frame.dylan* file appears only if you ask for template code to be included in your project.
-We discuss this in `See Projects for GUI applications <projects.htm#35998>`_.
+We discuss this in `Projects for GUI applications`_.

 For more information on DUIM, see *Building Applications Using DUIM* and the *DUIM Reference*.